The EAA 292 Flight Simulator

 Is this a good deal?

 Commercial flight schools usually charge $65/hour to use this kind of simulator.
-And have you priced how much it costs to fly an airplane lately?
-Do the math.
+Also, if have you priced how much it costs currently to fly an airplane you will quickly realize our rates are very competitive.

 Does this thing really work?

-Well, let’s just say that chapter members have used the simulator to prepare for jobs with both major and regional airlines.
-Draw your own conclusions.
+Chapter members have used the simulator to prepare for jobs with both major and regional airlines.

 Who do I contact for more information?